MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Local Transforms

 Entities have a `localPosition`, `localRotation`, and `localScale` that can be accessed via the transforms (e.g. `entity.transform.localPosition.get()`).
-These properties specify values in relation to a parent entity (or to the world if there is no parent).
+These properties specify values in relation to a parent entity (or to the world if there is no parent), specified in the parent's [local coordinates](#local-coordinates).

 Throughout this doc, other than this section, we omit the word *global*.
 When you see "position" it means "global position".

-!!! example
+!!! example Local Position Example
     Let `parent` be an entity that has not been rotated nor scaled with `child` as one of its children.

     If `parent`'s **global position** is `(3, 0, 0)` and `child`'s **global position** is `(8, 1, 0)` then `child`'s **local position** will be `(5, 1, 0)`.
 The `child`'s local position is how much it is moved from its parent.

     Note: if the `parent` were rotated or scaled then you can't just "subtract the positions".

-!!! note Global values "cascade down" the hierarchy
+!!! note Global values "cascade down" the hierarchy.
     An entity's global position/rotation/scale influences the global position/rotation/scale of its children (which then cascades to their child too!).
 If you have a plate on a table on a boat  and the boat moves globally then so do the table and the plate; if the table moves then so does the plate (and everything on it!)

-!!! warning Local values exist in the transformed coordinate system of the parent
+!!! warning Local values exist in the transformed [local coordinate system](#local-coordinates) of the parent.
     Rotating and/or scaling an entity causing it axes to rotate and scaled as well.
 We call these the *transformed axes*.

     A child with local position of `(0, 6, 0)` is moved 6 units **from the global position** of its parent **along the parent's transformed up-axis**.
 If there is no parent then this is just 6 meters up the world's y-axis.